 I baked these for only 30 min since my husband didn't like the "hard" crackers before.
 The taste was again good, but today they are way too soft for my taste.
 And too thick.

-So in batch number 3, since these are actually for me (I developed reflux from covid and need a cracker recipe that will not trigger my symptoms), I'm going to bake for 40 min.
+So in batch number 3, since these are actually for me (I developed reflux and need a cracker recipe that will not trigger my symptoms), I'm going to bake for 40 min.
 And try to roll them out more.
 That's a tricky process.

 I'm hoping the texture issues can be solved bc the taste is pretty good!
 (Oh and I couldn't include the spices bc of my reflux so not talking about the taste in that sense -- I used 1 tsp of Celtic salt only for flavor).

-So if your readers want to try, I think 1.5 c flour to.
-5 c. almond will work as far as flavor.
+So if your readers want to try, I think 1.5 c flour to .5 c. almond will work as far as flavor.
 I'm not sure about the texture just yet!

 Wendy Gerlica